SaturnIC/RTT-ARM-Cortex-SWD-JTAG-Logging-GUI/README.md

 # ARM Cortex SWD RTT GUI
 ![RTT GUI Screenshot](./docs/arm_cortex_rtt_gui_wt.png)

-**Open-source Python GUI for ARM Cortex SWD Debug Channel**
+**Python GUI for ARM Cortex Debug Logging via SWD/JTAG**

-This project provides a Python-based GUI interface for SEGGER's Real-Time Transfer (RTT) debug protocol, enabling direct communication with ARM Cortex-based microcontrollers via J-Link debug probes.
-It replaces traditional debug channels (like UART) with the efficient SWD/SWO interface without requiring intermediary applications.
+This project provides a Python-based GUI to display, filter and highlight real-time ARM Cortex microcontroller log messages received via SEGGER's Real-Time Transfer (RTT) debug protocol.

+This debug protocol provides direct communication with ARM Cortex-based microcontrollers via J-Link debug probes.
-As one of the few projects that directly interfaces with J-Link using Segger's Python wrapper (`pylink`) to receive RTT messages, it displays real-time logs from embedded targets with filtering and highlighting capabilities.
-Since messages are processed in Python, this foundation can be extended to support advanced features like data plotting and analysis - capabilities not available in SEGGER's standard RTT applications.

-This project serves as a wrapper for SEGGER Real-Time Transfer (RTT) debug channel, demonstrating how to replace clunky classical MCU debug channels like UART with lean and mean SWD, SWO for ARM MCUs without the need for any intermediary applications.

-This project can be used as a foundation to create a custom debug communication tool for ARM MCU development.
+RTT removes the need for additional debug channels (like UART) by using the ARM Cortex SWD/JTAG interface.
+Unlike the slow and clunky UART debug channel the SWD, JTAG interface provides lean and mean debugging for ARM MCUs.

+This projects interfaces directly with J-Link probe drivers using Segger's Python wrapper `pylink` to receive RTT messages.
+It does not require any other intermediary software.

-The documentation and examples in pylink, SEGGER's Python wrapper, are severely lacking when it comes to using the RTT channel, so this project may also serve as a guide to help leverage pylink for RTT.
+The official documentation and examples for pylink, SEGGER's Python wrapper, are severely lacking when it comes to using the RTT channel, so this project may also serve as a practical guide for leveraging `pylink` for RTT communication.

+Since messages are processed directly in Python, it will be possible, without too much effort, to implement many other new debug features like data plotting and analysis - also capabilities that are not available in SEGGER's RTT applications.

 ## Table of Contents
 - [ARM Cortex SWD RTT GUI](#arm-cortex-swd-rtt-gui)